 This pattern uses a multiple of 42 stitches.
-Every 42 stitches is the width of one fish (plus a 4 stitches of padding on each side).
+Every 42 stitches is the width of one fish (plus 4 stitches of padding on each side of the fish).
 This means you can stitch any multiple of 42 until you like the width of your project.

 Gone Fishing Washcloth

-Washcloth- For a washcloth, simply FDC 42 (or ch45, dc in 3rd ch from hook) for a one fish width.
+Washcloth- For a washcloth, simply FDC 42 (or ch43, dc in 3rd ch from hook, ch2 at the beginning counts as your first dc) for a one fish width.
 Then do Rows 1-13 twice.
 Do only round 1 of the blanket border to finish it off (your stitch counts will obviously be less per side, but the method is exactly the same).

 Gone Fishing Blanket

 Following the directed number of repeats below will create a baby blanket size blanket.
 It is three fish wide.
 But remember – you can change it to make any width blanket you desire, just work in multiples of 42.
 For a little bigger toddler or crib size, do four fish wide and seven fish high.